 We assume that the random walk \eqref{def of direct RW-001} is centered, meaning that $\lambda_{\mu} = 0$.
 For any $x \in \bb P(\bb V)$ and $t\in \bb R$, consider the first time when the random walk $(t+\sigma(g_k \cdots g_1, x))_{k\geq 1}$ leaves the non-negative half-line $\bb R_+$:

 where by convention $\min \emptyset =\infty$.
 A similar time can be associated with the random walk $(t-\sigma(g_k \cdots g_1, x))_{k\geq 1}$:

-The study of these stopping times was initiated in \cite{GLP17}, where the asymptotic of the probability $\bb P(\tau_{x,t} >n)$ as well as the law of the random walk $t + \sigma(g_n \cdots g_1, x)$ conditioned on the event $\{ \tau_{x,t} >n \}$ have been determined.
+These stopping times have been studied in \cite{GLP17}, where the asymptotics of the probability $\bb P(\tau_{x,t} >n)$ as well as the law of the random walk $t + \sigma(g_n \cdots g_1, x)$ conditioned on the event $\{ \tau_{x,t} >n \}$ have been determined.
 Our focus in this paper lies in examining the corresponding local limit theorem within the same context.

 To clarify the concepts required for such a conditioned local limit theorem, we turn briefly to the case of random walks in $\bb R$.
-Let $S_n =\sum_{k=1}^n \xi_k $ for $n\geq 1$, where $(\xi_k)_{k\geq 1}$ is a sequence of independent identically distributed real-valued random variables of mean $0$ and finite variance $\upsilon^2 >0$.
+Let $S_n =\sum_{k=1}^n \xi_k $ for $n\geq 1$, where $(\xi_k)_{k\geq 1}$ is a sequence of independent and identically distributed real-valued random variables of mean $0$ and finite variance $\upsilon^2 >0$.
 For any $t\in \bb R$, we define the stopping times

 where, as before, $\min \emptyset =\infty$.
 Assume that the random walk $(S_n)_{n\geq 1}$ is non-lattice and that $\xi_1$ has a moment of order $2$.
 Then, from the results in \cite{VatWacht09, Don12, GQX23, GX2022IID}, the following asymptotic holds, which we reformulate in a suitable way: for any $t\in \bb R$ and any continuous compactly supported function $h: \bb R \to \bb R$,